“A rising tide lifts all boats.” —John F. Kennedy

 Although our national buying power and rebate deals are attractive reasons to join SEN, a surprisingly low number of our members today are taking full advantage of the many-tiered rebate programs available to them.

-Are you already earning thousands of dollars per year in rebates by purchasing cabinets from SEN vendor partners?
+Are you already earning thousands of dollars per year in your kitchen and bath member rebates by purchasing cabinets from SEN vendor partners?

 If not, see how your business can earn more through SEN vendor rebate tiers.